ftsrg-bta/lab-ethereum/guide.md

 However, there are a few remarkable differences.
 - For public variables, only a getter function is generated automatically.
 They cannot be directly written by other contracts or transactions.
 - Although private (and internal) variables cannot be accessed and modified by other contracts, transactions on the blockchain are public, so the information stored in such variables is still visible to anyone.
 Never store passwords or other secret information on the blockchain.
+- If no visibility is specified, `internal` is the default.

 ### Functions